ucb-bar/chipyard/docs/Advanced-Concepts/Chip-Communication.rst

 By default, Chipyard uses the Tethered Serial Interface (TSI) to communicate with the DUT.
 TSI protocol is an implementation of HTIF that is used to send commands to the RISC-V DUT.
-These TSI commands are simple R/W commands that are able to probe the DUT's memory space.
+These TSI commands are simple R/W commands that are able to access the DUT's memory space.
 During simulation, the host sends TSI commands to a simulation stub in the test harness called ``SimSerial`` (C++ class) that resides in a ``SimSerial`` Verilog module (both are located in the ``generators/testchipip`` project).